jjj120/raw-rating/README.md

 This tool was developed with `Go 1.22.4` and tested on Fedora 40.
 It should work on other GNOME based Linux distros as well, but I haven't tested it.

 If you want to contribute, feel free to fork the repository and create a pull request.
 The Tool should also work for other RAW formats as long as it is supported by exiftool, but I haven't tested it.
-If you want to use other RAW formats, you have to change the file extension in the code, because it is currently hardcoded to CR3.
+If you encounter any bugs or have feature requests, feel free to open an issue.

 ## TODO